Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 ✅ Sacred 2 Remaster makes the game more relevant today

-✅ A good pick for fans of Diablo, Titan Quest, and classic action RPGs
+✅ A great pick for fans of Diablo, Titan Quest, and classic action RPGs

 Cons: